magmax/apps/README.md

 - [Email Tracker Pro](http://www.emailtrackerpro.com/): Tool to extract details about email headers.
 - [mxtoolbox](https://mxtoolbox.com/): Web tool to list MX records for a domain in priority order.

+## Exam
+- [Test your Sysadmin Skills](https://github.com/trimstray/test-your-sysadmin-skills): A collection of *nix Sysadmin Test Questions and Answers for Interview/Exam
+(2018 Edition).
+Test your knowledge in different fields with these Q/A.

 ## Fingerprint
 - [wafw00f](https://github.com/EnableSecurity/wafw00f): Identify and fingerprint Web Application Firewall (WAF) products protecting a website.